ETR11/WA-project/README.md

 # WA-project

 This application is a cours project.
-All necessary information for running it is found in Document.pdf -file.
+All necessary information for running it is found in the Document.pdf -file.